thisiswhale/100-days-of-code/log.md

 **Today's Progress**: Finished portfolio.

 **Thoughts:** I finally added the responsive part and everything looks nice.
 I didn't think this would take this long but I'm happy how it turned out.

+### Day 86: April 6, 2018

+**Today's Progress**: Revise portfolio.

+**Thoughts:** Today, I did grammar revision and asked a peer to check my portfolio if everything looked fine.
+Also, I added a smooth slide scroll effect for the navbar menu.
+Everything looks professional.